ishiikurisu/GMTK2021/README.md

 I guess it's time for the hardest part now: let's make puzzles...

-- [ ] Create puzzles for at least 15 minutes of gameplay
+- [x] Create puzzles for at least 15 minutes of gameplay
+- [x] Playtest game

+Some feedback after playtesting:

+- [ ] Add more levels
+- [ ] Include blocks that move but don't count towards the objective
+- [ ] Make more art
+- [ ] Play background music during levels
+- [ ] Break more expectations (that's my idea actually)
-- [ ] Playtest game
+- [ ] Consider generating random levels